CouchCMS/Documentation/src/contents/tags-reference/editable.md

 Setting the _required_ parameter to '1' for an editable region will make it mandatory for the user to input something within it. i.e. the region cannot be left empty.

-<p class="success">If an editable region marked as required is left empty, the user is not allowed to save his changes and a default error message gets displayed.
-You can display your custom error message by setting the *validator\_msg* parameter described below.</p>
+If an editable region marked as required is left empty, the user is not allowed to save his changes and a default error message gets displayed.
+You can display your custom error message by setting the *validator\_msg* parameter described below. {.success}

 ### validator